StringConvert.java

 */

-public <T> StringConverter<T> findConverter(final Class<T> cls) {
+public <T> StringConverter<T> findConverter(Class<T> cls) {

 return findTypedConverter(cls);